chloeortega/120-work/hw-7/readme.md

   ball.scale_y = 1;`

-**The code is declaring the function set up and declaring the size of the canvas as well as the back ground color**
+**The code is declaring the function set up and declaring the size of the canvas as well as the background color**

 `function setup() {
     createCanvas(windowWidth, 400);